 - On July 13, 2018, Mueller indicted 12 Russian intelligence officials for hacking “into the computers of U.S. persons and entities involved in the 2016 U.S. presidential election,” including employees and volunteers on Clinton’s presidential campaign, the DNC, and the Democratic Congressional Campaign Committee.

 - On November 29, 2018, Michael Cohen pleaded guilty to lying to Congress about his work on a Trump real-estate project in Russia during Trump’s presidential campaign.
+On December 12, he was sentenced to three years in prison for the charges and those brought by the Department of Justice.

 Mueller has also reportedly offered a plea deal to Jerome Corsi, a conspiracy theorist and longtime associate of Roger Stone.
 The plea agreement alleges that Corsi lied to investigators about serving as an intermediary between Roger Stone and WikiLeaks.
 Corsi ultimately rejected the plea agreement, claiming he did not lie to investigators about his foreknowledge of WikiLeaks, and that emails in which Corsi appeared to refer to inside information merely reflected educated guesses.